 If these operations are processed in the proper sequence, variable b should equal 4.
 But if operation 3 is executed before operation 2 has completed, b would equal 0.

-Race conditions are an important problem in CPU design that use both parallel and concurrent processing techniques to execute multiple instructions in an overlapping time frame.
+Race conditions are an important problem in CPU (central processing unit) design that use both parallel and concurrent processing techniques to execute multiple instructions in an overlapping time frame.
 To ensure that the output of calculations is not corrupted, race conditions must always be anticipated and avoided.

 It's also an important problem for software developers, who must handle any race conditions that may occur when their code is used in real-world situations.
-Famously, an improperly handled race condition in the software of NASA's Spirit Explorer Rover nearly resulted in the rover being lost shortly after it landed on Mars.
+Famously, an improperly handled race condition in the software of NASA's Spirit exploration rover nearly resulted in the rover being lost shortly after it landed on Mars.